School of Nursing

-- The nurses participating in the ceremony are in white uniforms wearing original Jennie Edmundson capes and their school caps.
-The capes are either the nurses own cape or ones that have been given back by the families of graduates who have passed, some dating back over 75 years.
+- Jennie Edmundson nurses participating in the ceremony are in white uniforms wearing original Jennie Edmundson capes and their school caps.
+The capes are either the nurse's own cape or ones that have been given back by the families of graduates who have passed, some dating back over 75 years.
 Nurses from other programs are dressed accordingly.

 - Jennie Edmundson Foundation sponsors the Nurse Honor Guard and was instrumental in helping the group begin their mission to honor their comrades.
 The Foundation provides the roses and an area for the Honor Guard to store their capes and caps to help keep them in pristine condition.

 - The members of the JE Nurse Honor Guard are dedicated to the profession of nursing and are honored to be part of your loved ones remembrance.